 We expect teams to stay out working the neighborhood for three hours.

-Teams can check in at Springbank any time between 9am and 12pm, but experience tells us the morning is the best time to catch people at home.
+Teams can check in at Springbank any time between 8:30am and 11:30am.
+Experience tells us the morning is the best time to catch people at home.

 Are there ways for volunteers to help other than driving?